 An exceptional plane

-Concorde is an exceptional aircraft: moving at a supersonic rhythm, this "big white bird" fascinates by the elegance of its delta wing and surprises by its tilting nose.
+Concorde is an exceptional aircraft: moving at a supersonic speed, this "great white bird" fascinates with the elegance of its delta wing and surprises with its tilting nose.

 First supersonic civilian aircraft

-Concorde is the first supersonic civil aircraft, the result of a Franco-British collaboration.
-Its ability to cross the "wall of sound" distinguishes it from conventional aircraft.
-In supersonic cruising, Concorde moves to Mach 2, twice the speed of sound!
+Concorde was the first supersonic civil aircraft, the result of a Franco-British collaboration.
+Its ability to break the "sound barrier" distinguished it from conventional aircraft.
+In supersonic cruise, Concorde traveled at Mach 2, twice the speed of sound!

-"We entered this completely revolutionary time zone: the wall of sound ...
-The wall of sound is for me a wall that has a real sound.
-Cross the wall of sound. "
+“We have entered this completely revolutionary time zone: the sound barrier… The sound barrier, for me, is a wall that has a real sound.
+Crossing the sound barrier.”

 Claude Nougaro